-It has been an unprecedented and difficult week in Nova Scotia.
-Last Sunday, a gunman terrorized a small community in rural Nova Scotia.
+It has been an unprecedented and difficult few days in Nova Scotia.
+On Sunday, a gunman terrorized a small community in rural Nova Scotia.

 Portapique is a picturesque community in Colchester County.
 It is an idyllic place that was little known, even within the province.
 But it is the kind of place we all know – scenic, friendly and peaceful.
 The kind of community where everyone knows each other and you can be yourself but know that your neighbours will be there if you need help or encouragement.